redox-os/rfcs/text/0000-userspace-signals.md

 and then either postpones the signal if the sigprocmask would otherwise have blocked it, or reverts the procmask, delivers the signal, and then retries the procmask.

+## Who should send the signals?

+In this proposal, the kernel will be responsible for sending the signals, and userspace will merely control sigprocmasking, and raising some signals on its own.
+However, if performance is not sufficiently significant for this to stay in the kernel, it might make sense for _kill(3)_ and/or _sigqueue(3)_ to be implemented as a (fast synchronous) IPC call to the process manager.
+A process manager has been suggested as a way for the kernel to only abstract _contexts_, and let that manager define _threads_, _processes_, _sessions_, and _process groups_.